-17. THREAT/HARASSMENT
+17.a.
+THREAT/HARASSMENT

-Words or conduct that intentionally intimidates or threatens another student, staff member, or any other adult.
-This includes the use of words or actions, verbal, written, or symbolic meant to harass or injure another person; i.e., threats of violence or defamation of a person's race, religion, gender, or ethnic origin.
+Words or conduct that intimidates or threatens a group, class, student, staff member, or any other adult.
+This includes the use of words or actions, verbal, written, or symbolic meant to harass or injure another person, i.e., threats of violence or defamation of a person's race, religion, gender, or ethnic origin.
 Constitutionally protected speech will not be punished.